flatironinstitute/stan-playground/docs/embed_examples/embed_example_3.md

+# Embed Example: External Files

 <script src="https://stan-playground.flatironinstitute.org/stan-playground-embed.js"></script>

-Here is an example of embedding Stan Playground in a markdown document using external files for the Stan program and data.
+This example demonstrates how to embed Stan Playground in a markdown document using external files for the Stan program and data.

 <stan-playground-embed
     stan="./linear_regression_multiple_predictors.stan"